The Grand Champion Guide to Gastronomic Ecstasy

 No book better expresses the very adult pleasures of gastronomy than Isabel Allende’s Aphrodite.
 A gorgeous gorging on the sensuous power of food, Aphrodite is combination memoir, encyclopedia, cookbook and myth tightly woven into all-consuming prose by one of the greatest literary minds of our time.

-I love this book.
+I love this book on aphrodisiacs.
 It doesn’t delve seriously into the history of aphrodisiacs.
 But it builds a foundation for how food and sex mingle in modern, Western culture.
 Allende’s prose is brilliant.
 And her reflections on the topic are astute and surprisingly honest.
 The work is peppered with paintings in rich, vibrant colors and Allende’s poetry as well as a limited number of her personal recipes.
+(I’ve yet to try any of the recipes.
+But if you try them, let me know how they turn out.)

 FREE APHRODISIAC NEWSLETTER